-GPA Hours 0-25 26-57 58-89 90+ Quality Point Deficit 20 15 12 9 quirements of the Academic Improvement Plan or exceeding the Quality Point Deficits listed in Table One will result in suspension.
+GPA Hours 0-25 26-57 58-89 90+ Quality Point Deficit 20 15 12 9 of his/her Academic Improvement Plan.
+Failure to meet all of the requirements of the Academic Improvement Plan or exceeding the Quality Point Deficits listed in Table One will result in suspension.
 A second suspension will be for a period of one calendar year.
 Third and subsequent suspensions will be for a period of two calendar years each.

-When a student returns to Marshall Community & Technical College after any suspension, the student will be placed on probation and must follow all of the requirements of his/her Academic Improvement Plan.
-Failure to meet all of the re-
+When a student returns to Mountwest Community & Technical College after any suspension, the student will be placed on probation and must follow all of the requirements